Isobel Wylie Hutchison: Aleutian Islands

-Hutchison wanted if possible to land on Attu.
-For two days this was impossible, but on the third day it was safe to anchor and for her to go ashore with two sailors.
-If the weather got worse they would be left onshore until the ship could come back.
+Hutchison wanted, if possible, to land on Attu.
+For two days, this was impossible, but on the third day, it was safe to anchor and for her to go ashore with two sailors.
+If the weather got worse, they would be left onshore until the ship could come back.
 They worked hard and found 69 plants.

-The people of Attu were friendly and Hutchison often photographed them.
-Six years later the Japanese attacked these island and killed many people.
-The rest were taken to a prison camp in Japan where many died.
+The people of Attu were friendly, and Hutchison often photographed them.
+Six years later, the Japanese attacked this island and killed many people.
+The rest were taken to a prison camp in Japan, where many died.

-The ship then went on to Kiska where there was an American naval base.
-They stayed there several days, and Hutchison was able to climb the mountain south of the harbour, where she took photos, collected specimens and wrote a poem.
+The ship then went on to Kiska, which had an American naval base.
+They stayed there several days, and Hutchison was able to climb the mountain south of the harbour, where she took photos, collected specimens, and wrote a poem.
 The Chelan then set sail back east.
-She had spent three weeks on board with a group of ninety sailors, and had travelled a thousand miles in some of the most dangerous seas in the world.
+She had spent three weeks on board with a group of 90 sailors and had travelled 1000 miles in some of the most dangerous seas in the world.
 They were obviously impressed by her, as they made her an admiral's pennant inscribed with "Isobel Hutchison, Admiral of the Bering".
 When she got back to Alaska, she managed to visit nearly all her old friends and show them photos of her latest adventures.